 It’s a chocolate peanut butter ice cream cheesecake drizzled with a delectable peanut butter sauce and sprinkled with delicate chocolate shavings or your choice of chopped chocolate—it may be an easy keto dessert, but it will look like it took you hours to make!

 A quick note about the macronutrients for Chocolate Peanut Butter Cheesecake: the serving size as indicated is huge.
 It’s a really rich, indulgent cake.
-I can generally only eat half of the serving size, which would be 1/4 of the cake.
-So that makes 2 servings each for 2 people, bringing the count down to 5g carbs, 31g fat, 6g protein.
+I can generally only eat one serving, which would be 1/4 of the cake.
+So that makes 2 servings each for 2 people.

 It feels rich and overly indulgent, but isn’t.
-Only 10 grams of carbohydrates per serving (or 5 if you take my serving suggestion above)!
+Only 10 grams of carbohydrates per serving (or 8 net carbohydrates)!

-This particular ice cream cheesecake was inspired by my husband’s birthday.
-It has everything he loves: ice cream, cheesecake, and a chocolate-peanut butter combo.
+This particular ice cream cheesecake was inspired by a friend’s birthday.
+It has everything my friend loves: ice cream, cheesecake, and a chocolate-peanut butter combo.